MorningZephyr/Stock-Price-Collector/terminal-version/README.md

-# This is the backend for the project
+# Stock Price Collector - Terminal Version
+This is a terminal version of the application, without the frontend.
+Install the required libraries and the program can be runned!

 ## List of functions
 - get_stock():